RyanGarber/FishNet-PV2/README.md

 ﻿## Server Input Bug

-When Replicate() is called on a non-owned nob, the IReplicateData never sends.
+When Replicate() is called on a non-owned nob, the IReplicateData gets lost.
 On the host client, a log is printed when calling Replicate ("SENT") and when Replicate is actually called ("RECEIVED").

 **Instructions:**